Worksheet: Explaining the Hall Effect

 The density of charge carriers for copper is electrons per cubic meter.
 A probe made of a copper plate of length 3.0 cm, width 2.0 cm, and thickness 1.0 cm is placed in magnetic field of 2.5 T, aligned perpendicular to the length-width plane.
 If a current of 1.5 A is passed through the probe, what Hall voltage value does it measure?

 - E V

 The surface of a thin rectangular strip of a semiconductor has a width of 10.0 cm and a length of 30.0 cm.
 The cross-sectional area of the strip is 1.00 mm2.
-The strip is attached to a battery and immersed in a 1.50-T magnetic field aligned perpendicularly to the strip’s surface.
-The battery produces a 2.00-mA electric current through the length of the strip and Hall voltage of 12.0 V is produced across the strip’s width.
+The strip is attached to a battery and immersed in a magnetic field of 1.50 T aligned perpendicularly to the strip’s surface.
+The battery produces an electric current of 2.00 mA through the length of the strip and a Hall voltage of 12.0 V is produced across the strip’s width.
 What is the number density of the charge carriers in the semiconductor?

 - A m−3

 - D m−3

 A strip of copper with a cross-sectional area of m2 is placed in a uniform magnetic field of magnitude 3.11 T. The Hall electric field is measured to be V/m.
 In modeling the characteristics of the current in the strip, use a value of electrons/m3 for copper.